Features

 Whether you are starting as a sole proprietorship or as a limited liability company, you need to consider the overall budget and where the money is coming from.

-If you are short on cash, you may consider taking up a small business loan from your bank, family, friends, or a local angel investor.
+If you are short of cash, you can consider taking a small business loan from your bank, family, or friends, or even a local angel investor.

-In most cases, the best products to stock when starting a hardware business in Kenya include cement, nails, steel bars, pipes, roofing sheets, and tiles.
+The best products to stock most of the time when starting a hardware business in Kenya include cement, nails, steel bars, pipes, roofing sheets, and tiles.

 Rent is, however, quite high in Nairobi compared to upcountry.